-- Find yourself affected by other people’s moods
+- Find themselves affected by other people’s moods.

-- Notice a big shift in your mood when hungry
+- Notice a big shift in their mood when hungry.

-- Feel easily flustered when too many things are happening at one time
+- Feel easily flustered when too many things are happening at once.

-- Notice yourself impacted deeply by the news
+- Notice themselves impacted deeply by the news.

 When you become a parent, your life may feel like it is almost always chaotic; there are always noises, smells, and messes going on.
-It can be tough to manage your own emotional state as you are constantly in a state of managing other people’s emotional reactions.
+It can be tough to manage your own emotional state as you constantly manage other people’s emotional reactions.
 It can be extremely challenging to keep your calm in the chaos that is your life.

 - Completely overwhelmed by the mess in your house.

 - Overstimulated by the constant talking your kids do.